canada-ca/cloud-guardrails-O365/README.md

 ## Initial Guardrails

-A summary of the cloud guardrails to be implemented in the initial phase are identified in the table below:
+A summary of the cloud guardrails to be implemented in the initial phase are identified in the table below.

 | ID. | Guardrail |
 | --- | --- |